kubevious/cli/README.md

 ### 🪝 Git Pre-Commit Hook

-You can get **guard** and **lint** commands to execute whenever changes to the GitOps repo is made.
-Kubevious uses the [pre-commit](https://pre-commit.com/) project to set up and pre-commit hooks.
-For convenience there are commands to install hooks:
+You can get **guard** and **lint** commands to execute whenever changes to the GitOps repo are made.
+Kubevious uses the [pre-commit](https://pre-commit.com/) project to set up pre-commit hooks.
+For convenience, there are commands to install hooks:

 ```sh
 $ kubevious install-git-hook guard